glzbcrt/azure-scripts-and-queries/README.md

 Hello Traveler!

-Here you will find scritps and KQL queries related to several Azure products.
+Here you will find scripts and KQL queries related to several Azure products.

-Feel free to use them, and if you liked, star this repo! :)
+Feel free to use them, and if you like, star this repo! :)

+Thanks!